Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/inquiry-set-up.content.md

 Venue address: {{inquiry_address}}
 {% endif %}
 The details of the inquiry are subject to change.
 We will contact you:

-• if we make any changes to the inquiry
+- if we make any changes to the inquiry
-• when we set up the case management conference
+- when we set up the case management conference

 # What happens next

-{% if inquiry_address and is_lpa -%}
+{% if not inquiry_address and is_lpa -%}

 1. [Submit your questionnaire and other documents]({{front_office_url}}/manage-appeals/{{appeal_reference_number}}), including your appeal notification letter and a list of those notified by {{questionnaire_due_date}}.

 2. Email {{team_email_address}} to confirm the venue address for the inquiry.
-{% elseif not inquiry_address and is_lpa -%}
+{% elseif inquiry_address and is_lpa -%}
 [Submit your questionnaire and other documents]({{front_office_url}}/manage-appeals/{{appeal_reference_number}}), including your appeal notification letter and a list of those notified by {{questionnaire_due_date}}.
 {% elseif not is_lpa -%}
 We will let you know when you can:

-• view information from other parties in the appeals service
+- view information from other parties in the appeals service
-• submit your proof of evidence and witnesses
+- submit your proof of evidence and witnesses
 {% endif %}
 The Planning Inspectorate
 {{team_email_address}}